freshdried/react-hot-seed/README.md

 ## Other solutions for reusing assets across projects
 ### bower

-Made something you want to share that other people can/would/should use?
+Made something you want to share that other people can use?
 [Bower](http://bower.io) was created for sharing useful code for frontend development.
 [Bower works great with webpack](http://webpack.github.io/docs/usage-with-bower.html)!

 If you've made something publicly useful, stable, and non-opinionated, by all means you should publish it!